codenvibes/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 julien@ubuntu:/tmp$
 ```
-In order to test your scripts, you will need to use this command: chmod u+x file.
-We will see later what does chmod mean and do, but you can have a look at man chmod if you are curious.
+In order to test your scripts, you will need to use this command: `chmod u+x file`.
+We will see later what does `chmod` mean and do, but you can have a look at `man chmod` if you are curious.

-Example
+*Example*

 julien@ubuntu:/tmp$ ls
 12-file_type